bridge.jpg

 Board Member

-Jake is ORCAA’s Chief Strategist.
-He conducts algorithmic audits, and specializes in designing tests and analyses to assess the performance of algorithms and their impacts on stakeholders.
 Before joining ORCAA he worked with the Behavioral Insights Team, where he advised state and local governments on incorporating behavioral science “nudges” into citizen-facing policies and programs, and testing them with randomized experiments.
-Jake received a BS in mathematics from Columbia University and an MPA from Princeton School of Public and International Affairs.
-He coauthored two books: More Than Good Intentions: How a new economics is helping to solve global poverty, and Failing in the Field: What we can learn when field research goes wrong.
+Jake holds a BA in Mathematics from Columbia University and an MPA from Princeton's Woodrow Wilson School of Public and International Affairs.
+He is co-author of More Than Good Intentions: How a new economics is helping to solve global poverty and Failing in the Field: What we can learn when field research goes wrong.

 Andrew Smart